We need your help to make our website better!

 Mission

-Ramsey County Substance Abuse Court’s mission is to enhance public safety by reducing criminal activity and assist substance abusers to become drug/alcohol free, productive, and law-abiding citizens.
+To enhance public safety by reducing criminal activity and assist substance abusers to become drug/alcohol free, productive, and law-abiding citizens.

 Eligibility

-• Charged with a non-violent Felony offense
+• Ramsey County arrest and charged with a Felony offense

-• Willingness to participate
+• Willingness and availability to participate

 (651) 266-1999